NGUYEN-8lllD/M-7F-HUNT3R/README.md

 * Its adaptability to complex relationships can be advantageous in datasets with nonlinear trends.
 * However, the computational cost in large datasets may make it less ideal for real-time or resource-constrained environments.

-**Summary:** KNN is reliable for predicting heart disease, with solid recall for spotting non-heart disease cases (87%) and high precision (90%) for catching heart disease.
-Great choice if you need a consistent classifier.
+**Summary:** KNN is reliable for predicting heart disease, with solid recall for spotting non-heart disease cases (87%) and high precision (90%) for detecting heart disease.
+Great choice if we need a consistent classifier.

 <br>
 <br>